Foraging in the Bathurst Region

 Then gently cut the stem of the mushroom with your knife.
 Cutting the mushroom is preferable to pulling it out of the ground, as it is easier on the mycelium which is like the root system of mushrooms.
 Additionally it helps keep your mushrooms clean by minimising the amount of dirt and debris you take.
 Place it in your basket or box and keep up the hunt, when you find one there are often others close by.

 Only pick what you can eat in one meal or preserve within 24 hours.
 For most people this is only 3-5 small/medium mushrooms, or 1/2 big mushrooms.
-Wild mushrooms have a short shelf life and will heavily bruise/decay over 24 hours.
-While it may still be ok to eat the next day, you may not find it as appetising.
-To not waste mushrooms and to make sure there are enough mushrooms to support a healthy minimise damage to the forest ecosystem, it is advisable to only take what you can eat in one day.
+Wild mushrooms have a short shelf life and will heavily bruise/decay over 24 hours if not properly stored.
+To store wild mushrooms wrap them in paper towel and seal in a container before refrigerating, this will preserve them fresh for the longest possible time.
+To not waste mushrooms and to make sure there are enough mushrooms to support a healthy forest ecosystem, it is advisable to only take what you can eat in two days.

 How to Identify Mushrooms

 There are many different types of mushroom that grow in NSW and many of them are not edible.
 Some are even quite poisonous and can lead to sickness or serious injury.
 As such we advise only picking the two mushrooms below, it is important that you correctly identify the mushrooms you are picking.
 If you are not 100% sure that you have the right mushroom it is better to not pick it.
 When in doubt go without.
 Additionally if there is significant bruising or any evidence of rotting, it is best not to pick the mushroom.